Skip to main content

 Generate and download the result

 Click Generate.
 Your scene takes on the reference's color mood while keeping its shapes and detail.
-Review the result, then download it or carry it into the rest of your workflow.
+Review the result and download it.

 Graded result in Color Grading — an interior scene washed in the reference's warm tones